Dennis Nilsen: 195 Melrose Avenue

 Inevitably, the accumulated bodies beneath Nilsen's floorboards attracted insects and created a foul odour – particularly throughout the summer months.
 On occasions when Nilsen disinterred victims from beneath the floorboards, he noted that the bodies were covered with pupae and infested with maggots; some victims' heads had maggots crawling out of eye sockets and mouths.
-He placed deodorants beneath the floorboards and sprayed insecticide about the flat twice daily, but the odour of decay and the presence of flies remained.
+To kill the maggots, he sprinkled salt upon the bodies, then placed deodorants beneath the floorboards.
+He also sprayed insecticide about the flat twice daily, but the odour of decay and the presence of flies remained.

 In late 1980, Nilsen removed and dissected the bodies of each victim killed since December 1979 and burned them upon a communal bonfire he had constructed on waste ground behind his flat.
 To disguise the smell of the burning flesh of the six dissected bodies placed upon this pyre, Nilsen crowned the bonfire with an old car tyre.
 Three neighbourhood children stood to watch this particular bonfire, and Nilsen later wrote in his memoirs that he felt it would have seemed "in order" if he had seen these three children "dancing around a mass funeral pyre".
 When the bonfire had been reduced to ashes and cinders, Nilsen used a rake to search the debris for any recognisable bones.
 Noting a skull was still intact, he smashed it to pieces with his rake.

 "I could only relate to a dead image of the person I could love.
 The image of my dead grandfather would be the model of him at his most striking in my mind.
 It seems necessary for them to have been dead in order that I could express those feelings which were the feelings I held sacred for my grandfather ... it was a pseudo-sexual, infantile love which had not yet developed and matured.
 The sight of them [my victims] brought me a bitter sweetness and a temporary peace and fulfilment."

 — Extract from Nilsen's prison journals, written while on remand, April 1983.